What Is the Minnesota Multiphasic Personality Inventory (MMPI)?

 Who Should Take the Minnesota Multiphasic Personality Inventory (MMPI)?

-The MMPI is mainly geared for testing individuals who are thought to have mental health disorders.
+The MMPI test is mainly geared for testing individuals who are thought to have mental health disorders.

 The MMPI-2 has nearly 600 questions in true or false form.

 The MMPI-2-RF is a newer design and features just over 300 true or false questions.
 This version cuts the time to take the test in half—between one-half hour and about an hour.
 However, the MMPI-2 is generally used more because it has a larger research base, and it is more recognized by psychologists.

 The MMPI can only be administered and explained by psychologists who are educated on how to use it.
 This psychometric test is not found online, because it is considered an instrument that is protected.

 During the time when an individual takes the test, the mental health professional is not involved.
 However, the therapist usually interviews the individual who will take the test beforehand.
 When the test is scored, the therapist completes a report that shows the results.
 These findings are interpreted in the framework of the individual’s history and present-day issues.

 What Does the Minnesota Multiphasic Personality Inventory (MMPI) Measure?

 The MMPI-2 includes 10 scales that are clinical.
 These scales gauge 10 classifications of abnormal behavior.
 In addition, there are four validity scales that gauge the individual’s attitude while taking the test, as well as if they answered the questions truthfully and accurately.